 With a jurisdiction inside 14-eyes, TorGuard’s location is less than ideal.
 Although we liked the usability of the platform, it’s better for people with VPN experience than it is for beginners.
 The mobile apps, in particular, are trickier to use than some of its competitors.

 TorGuard has servers in over 50 countries, but the Philippines is not one of them.
 If you’re in the Philippines you can still use it to torrent and bypass geo-blocking.
 The base version doesn’t gain you access to geo-restricted Netflix content, though.
-While the speeds were decent overall, performance varied depending on the server you were using.
+While the speeds were decent in general, performance varied depending on the server you were using.
 Overall, there are more versatile VPN providers than TorGuard.

 Read our full TorGuard review